 Kirby Nature Trail is a 3.8 mile lightly trafficked loop trail located near Kountze, Texas that features a river and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Love this place it's so peaceful and beautiful well taken care of always friendly smiles when I see people